 But for a $100 you could do worse.
 The NI earbuds perform quite well but still exit the race behind the a-Jays which are more than 25% less.
 On their own, they stand firm and tall.
 But other offerings leave me uncomfortable to recommend these over some similarly priced solutions.

-Bottom Line: A bit overpriced next to some similar options on the market.
+Harman Kardon Beautiful Sound NI In-Ear Headphones Bottom Line: Shawn Sanders 4.0 5.0 A bit overpriced next to some similar options on the market.
 Still the performance is solid and the look and feel are spot on!

 - Sound great in movies and music